患者さん向け Childhood Soft Tissue Sarcoma (PDQ®)

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-For more childhood cancer information and other general cancer resources, see the following:
+For more childhood cancer information and other general cancer resources, visit:

 About This PDQ Summary